triplea-game/triplea/docs/development/dev-process/pull-requests.md

 Add comments to your own PR to indicate where more work will be done.

-Be open to suggestion and remember we are stretched thing and will likely review too quickly.
+Be open to suggestions and remember, we are stretched thin and will likely review too quickly.
 We'll try to make it clear when something *has* to change, otherwise everything is all just a suggestion.